-At the start of the planning meeting your NDIS representative will introduce themselves and outline what you will talk about in the meeting.
+At the start of the planning meeting your National Disability Insurance Agency (NDIA) representative or Local Area Coordinator (LAC) will introduce themselves and outline what you will talk about in the meeting.

 The planner will ask lots of detailed questions about your current supports, living situation, activities and relationships, as well as your goals and aspirations.
 This is why it’s important to prepare this information before your meeting so you don’t forget anything.

 Based on the information you provide the planner will work with you to develop your Participant Statement.
 Together you will turn your goals into a set of actions and develop steps you need to take to achieve them.